To build muscle, you need to be producing a lot of testosterone and human growth hormone.

 Finishing your workout with a rep-out set will significantly boost your GH and IGF-1 levels.

-Incorporate these 10 gym hacks into your workout routine, back it up with plenty of sleep and rest, and get your fill of protein and you will create the anabolic response you need to build the muscle your hard work deserves.
+Incorporate these 10 gym hacks into your workout routine, back it up with plenty of sleep and rest, and get your fill of protein and you will create the anabolic response you need to boost growth hormone and testosterone, and build the muscle your hard work deserves.

 Looking for a pre or post workout boost?
 Check out Enhanced Labs, the home of Big Ramy, Mr. Olympia 2020 Champion Big Ramy, 11x Olympia Competitor Dennis “the Menace” James, and hundreds of other professional bodybuilders, athletes, fitness enthusiasts, and bio hackers.